gokseldemir/SitRep/README.md

 1) connects to databases
 2) pulls up overdose data from BC Ministry of Health, BC Centre for Disease Control, BC census data and First Nations client file, to identify First Nations and others who had an overdose in a given time frame.
-3) prepares data for a descriptive analysis
+3) prepares data for a descriptive analysis such as joining tables, data manipulation, data wrangling (for population files), data imputation, connectiong to shape files etc.
 4) generates texts and visualization for different sub-topics such as overdose deaths by health region or spatial distribution of paramedic attended overdose events